edbook/haskoli-islands/README.md

 ## CI/CD

-All pull requests are deployed as feature deployments to a separate path (are we doing this still after migrating to FTP?) that can be used for smoke testing the changes before merging to main.

-To force build all the projects the `build-all` label can be added to the pull request.
+Pipelines are run on each push to a pull request.
+The checks must pass before merging to main is possible.